revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 Option d) is correct.
 <details><summary> <b>Explanation</b> </summary>

-> Whenever the if condition becomes true, it skips the below print statement because of continue.
-As there is no else part in the above code, the execution will again goes to for loop whenever if becomes false.
+> Whenever the `if` condition becomes true, it skips the below print statement because of `continue`.
+As there is no `else` part in the above code, the execution will again goes to `for` loop whenever `if` becomes false.
 </details>
 </details>